-- (1) Includes options that will become exercisable and restricted stock units that will vest within 60 days of the Ownership Date. - (2) The calculation of percentages is based upon 241,579,167 shares outstanding on the Ownership Date, plus for each of the individuals listed above the shares subject to options and restricted stock units reflected in the middle column. - (3) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by PRIMECAP Management Company on February 14, 2011, which also indicates that it has sole voting power over 6,823,295 shares. - (4) Based solely on information as of December 31, 2010 contained in a Schedule 13G filed with the SEC by Capital Research Global Investors, a division of Capital Research and Management Company, on February 9, 2011, which also indicates that it disclaims beneficial ownership of such shares. - (5) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by ClearBridge Advisors, LLC on February 11, 2011, which also indicates that it has sole voting power over 13,056,313 shares. - (6) Based solely on information as of December 31, 2010 contained in Forms 13F filed with the SEC on February 14, 2011 by Carl C. Icahn and Icahn Capital LP, which also indicate that Icahn Capital LP has sole voting and dispositive power over 12,860,205 shares and Mr. Icahn has shared dispositive and voting power over 3,215,051 shares. - (7) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by BlackRock, Inc. on February 2, 2011. - (8) Based solely on information as of December 31, 2010 contained in a Schedule 13G filed with the SEC by Vanguard Chester Funds Vanguard PRIMECAP Fund on February 10, 2011, which also indicates that it only has sole voting power over such shares. - (9) Dr. Denner is Managing Director of entities affiliated with Carl C. Icahn and may be deemed to have beneficial ownership of some or all of the 16,075,256 shares of common stock held by Mr. Icahn and entities affiliated with Mr. Icahn.
-Dr. Denner disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (10) Mr. Hamm, our former Chief Operating Officer and a named executive officer for 2010, retired effective December 31, 2010. - (11) Mr. Mullen, a named executive officer for 2010, retired as President and Chief Executive Officer effective June 8, 2010.
-Includes 75,000 shares held in trusts of which Mr. Mullen is the trustee. - (12) Dr. Scangos joined Biogen Idec as our Chief Executive Officer and a member of our Board of Directors on July 15, 2010. - (13) Includes 7,600 shares held in a trust of which Ms. Schenk is the trustee. - (14) Dr. Schneier, a named executive officer for 2010, retired as Executive Vice President, Human Resources, Public Affairs and Communications effective March 18, 2011.
-Includes 460 shares held by his spouse. - (15) Includes 8,060 shares held indirectly (by spouse or through trust, partnership or otherwise).
+- (1) Includes options that will become exercisable and restricted stock units that will vest within 60 days of the Ownership Date. - (2) The calculation of percentages is based upon 241,150,369 shares outstanding on the Ownership Date, plus for each of the individuals listed above the shares subject to options and restricted stock units reflected in the middle column. - (3) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by PRIMECAP Management Company on February 14, 2011, which also indicates that it has sole voting power over 6,823,295 shares. - (4) Based solely on information as of December 31, 2010 contained in a Schedule 13G filed with the SEC by Capital Research Global Investors, a division of Capital Research and Management Company, on February 9, 2011, which also indicates that it disclaims beneficial ownership of such shares. - (5) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by ClearBridge Advisors, LLC on February 11, 2011, which also indicates that it has sole voting power over 13,056,313 shares. - (6) Based solely on information as of December 31, 2010 contained in Forms 13F filed with the SEC on February 14, 2011 by Carl C. Icahn and Icahn Capital LP, which also indicate that Icahn Capital LP has sole voting and dispositive power over 12,860,205 shares and Mr. Icahn has shared dispositive and voting power over 3,215,051 shares. - (7) Based solely on information as of December 31, 2010 contained in a Schedule 13G/A filed with the SEC by BlackRock, Inc. on February 2, 2011. - (8) Based solely on information as of December 31, 2010 contained in a Schedule 13G filed with the SEC by Vanguard Chester Funds - Vanguard PRIMECAP Fund on February 10, 2011, which also indicates that it only has sole voting power over such shares. - (9) Dr. Denner is Managing Director of entities affiliated with Carl C. Icahn and may be deemed to have beneficial ownership of some or all of the 16,075,256 shares of common stock held by Mr. Icahn and entities affiliated with Mr. Icahn.
+Dr. Denner disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (10) Mr. Hamm, our former Chief Operating Officer and a named executive officer for 2010, retired effective December 31, 2010. - (11) Mr. Mullen, a named executive officer for 2010, retired as our President and Chief Executive Officer effective June 8, 2010. - (12) Dr. Scangos joined Biogen Idec as our Chief Executive Officer and a member of our Board of Directors on July 15, 2010. - (13) Includes 7,600 shares held in a trust of which Ms. Schenk is the trustee. - (14) Dr. Schneier, a named executive officer for 2010, retired as our Executive Vice President, Human Resources, Public Affairs and Communications effective March 18, 2011.
+Includes 460 shares held by his spouse.